-From live TV to on-demand movies, your mobile device or laptop has the potential to replace your HDTV as your main source of entertainment.
+From live TV to on-demand movies, your smartphone, tablet or laptop has the potential to replace your HDTV as your main source of entertainment.
 There's just one problem: The screen is too small.

 It may sound sexier to connect your device and TV wirelessly, instead.
-However, wireless streaming isn't always the best option — for instance, when your wireless network doesn't offer a strong signal.
+However, in some cases, wireless streaming isn't the best option — for instance, when your wireless network doesn't offer a strong signal.
 Plus, there's the cost of buying a wireless receiver, such as the $35 Google Chromecast.
 And for older mobile devices and computers, wireless streaming may not be an option at all.